 Some readers tune in daily for my take on whatever the hell that was we just ran over.
 Others tell me they especially like the pieces about family and New Zealand's past.
 They're really the same story, about defending what matters and imagining what's possible.

-Imagine state-built affordable apartments along Auckland's transport corridors, sold at cost because we've chosen social returns over fiscal ones.
+I like to imagine state-built affordable apartments along Auckland's transport corridors, sold at cost because we've chosen social returns over fiscal ones.

-I write to keep those choices visible.
+I write to keep better options visible.

-Recent Writing
+Writing

 Family Stories & Memory